Italy PM Letta wins confidence vote in lower house

 ROME Italian Prime Minister Enrico Letta won a confidence vote in the lower house as expected on Wednesday, clearing the first hurdle to confirming his parliamentary majority ahead of a vote in the Senate later in the day.

 Lawmakers backed the government 379 to 212.
-Letta, head of a coalition between the centre-left Democratic Party and smaller centrist and centre-right parties, asked parliament to back a broad programme of reforms which he said would lift Italy's stagnant economy after two years of recession.
+Letta, head of a coalition between the center-left Democratic Party and smaller centrist and center-right parties, asked parliament to back a broad program of reforms which he said would lift Italy's stagnant economy after two years of recession.

 (Reporting by James Mackenzie; editing by Steve Scherer.)